The Scumfrog: Early career: 1997 – 2007

-2007 – present: Grammy nomination, Glam Scum International, donations
+2007 – Present: Grammy nomination, Glam Scum International

 One of the biggest successes of his career came in the form of an unreleased Scumfrog remix of Peter Bjorn & John "The Young Folks", which went viral during the summer of 2007, and in its unreleased bootleg form made it to the playlists of many mainstream radio stations.
 At the same time, his collaboration with Italian DJ/Producer Tommy Vee in covering Steve Miller Band's 1970s hit "Serenade" also made it into many European pop-charts.

 In 2008, the Scumfrog started a weekly hour-long radio show Glam Scum on Sirius Satellite Radio in the US.
 A year later, after a merger between Sirius and Satellite radio company XM, the show was dropped, and the show was re-launched as Glam Scum International and licensed to several radio stations around the world.

 During 2007, The Scumfrog had been writing and recording with Cyndi Lauper in New York on her dance music album Bring Ya To The Brink.
 Their song "High and Mighty" became the opening track of the album, which was released in 2008 and nominated for a Grammy Award in the category ‘Best Dance Album’ in 2009.
 (The album lost to fellow nominees Daft Punk.)

 In 2011, The Scumfrog reunited with his underground roots in the custom-made DJ set "A Place Where We Belong".
 Similarly to his debut album Extended Engagement, the mix consists of 12 original productions (some his own, some remixes of other artists).
 Jesse himself announced that he did not want to call it an album because ‘DJs are not supposed to make albums, DJs are supposed to make DJ mixes’.
 The new material was offered in a non-stop DJ mix on his Facebook page where – in a video – Jesse explained his voluntary donation system for his new music.
 Many of the songs on "A Place Where We Belong" were licensed to labels for single-release.
 "In Love" was released on Umek’s label 1605, "Illusion" came out on Floorplay, "Running" on Inkfish, and "Don’t Give Up" featuring Vassy (a cover of Peter Gabriel and Kate Bush) on Armada.

 Armada Music released The Scumfrog's fourth album, In Case We're All Still Here in 2013, which features his collaboration with Sting.
 The two teamed up to remake Sting's 1993 hit "If I Ever Lose My Faith in You".

 In 2015, he released the single "Send Wave" on Hot Since 82 label Knee Deep In Sound.